Breakdown of random matrix universality in Markov models: Applications

 For example, while an infant may only be able to produce a small number of distinguishable noises, its hidden mental state may be significantly richer.
 Hidden Markov models (HMMs) have found application in various domains, particularly in bioinformatics \cite{Eddy04,Durbin98}, natural language processing \cite{Juang91}, and, most recently, in neuroscience \cite{Ou15,Vidaurre17,Vidaurre18,Stevner19,Goucher-Lambert19}.
 HMMs are also the simplest level of the Chomsky hierarchy when applied to probabilistic grammars, and thus serve as toy models for syntactic structure \cite{Chomsky02,Carnie13,DeGiuli19}.

 All of our earlier considerations apply to the sequence of hidden states visited by a HMM.
-When we add an emission matrix, then we can also investigate quantities that depend only on the observed states.
-We consider the matrix $O$ to be drawn also from a lognormal distribution, now with a `surface' temperature $\epsilon_s$, which we fix to $\epsilon_s = 0.01$.
+When we add an emission matrix, then we can also investigate quantities that depend only on the observed states. {\blue The same arguments that led us to consider a lognormal distribution for the elements of the Markov matrix also apply to the emission matrix.
+We introduce a primitive matrix $P$ and write $O_{aB} = P_{aB}/\sum_C P_{aC}$.
+We consider the matrix $P$ to be drawn from a lognormal distribution}, now with a `surface' temperature $\epsilon_s$, which we fix to $\epsilon_s = 0.01$.
 We also fix $T=12$.

+{\blue We will investigate the sequences produced by the HMM both in terms of their entropy, and in terms of their complexity. }